 [Section 15D inserted by No. 47 of 2006 s.
 23.]

 15E.
-Certain conduct not unconscionable
+Conduct that is not unconscionable for s.
+15C and 15D

 A person is not to be taken for the purposes of section 15C or 15D to engage in unconscionable conduct in connection with a retail shop lease only because —

-(a) the person institutes legal proceedings in relation to the lease or refers a dispute or claim in relation to the lease to arbitration;
+(a) the person institutes legal proceedings in relation to the lease or refers a dispute or claim in relation to the lease to arbitration; or

 (b) the person fails to renew the lease or enter into a new lease; or